Dublin Castle: Layout

+The complex of buildings is usually open to the public, except during certain state functions.
+The crypt of the Chapel Royal is now used as an arts centre, and occasional concerts are held in the grounds of the Castle.
+The castle complex also hosts the Chester Beatty Library, in a purpose-constructed facility, with a café, the Garda Museum, in the Treasury Building, and the Revenue Museum.
+The former site of the "dark pool" on the Poddle was remodelled into a garden, with a water feature that commemorates fallen Gardaí, and a helipad.
+Opposite the garden is a sculpture and plaque commemorating the volunteers of the 2003 Special Olympics World Summer Games.

 State Apartments

-The State Apartments, located in the southern range of buildings of the Upper Yard, contain the rooms formerly used by the Lord Lieutenant for personal accommodation and public entertaining during the Castle Season.
+The State Apartments, located in the southern range of buildings of the Upper Yard, contain the rooms formerly used by the Lord Lieutenant for personal accommodation and public entertaining during the annual 'Castle Season', the winter cycle of viceregal social events.
 Today these richly decorated rooms are used by the Irish government for official engagements including policy launches, hosting of State Visit ceremonial, and the inauguration of the president every seven years.
 The apartments and their collections form an accredited museum.

-The principal rooms of the state apartment complex include:
+The principal rooms of the state apartment complex include the following.